 By Jim Hall MS, Recovery and Relationship Specialist

-In this article you will learn about a prevalent relationship pattern where a couple becomes attached where anxiety over the level of closeness and distance drives both the pursuer (love addict) and the distancer (love avoidant).
+In this article, you will learn about a prevalent relationship pattern where a couple becomes attached and the anxiety over the level of closeness and distance drives both the pursuer (love addict) and the distancer (love avoidant).

 When a Love Addict and Love Avoidant come together to form an addictive type relationship--- a common and predictable cycle is ignited.
 It is an unhealthy attachment relationship pattern I call the Love Addiction Cycle.

 As you'll see, this cycle demonstrates how the love addict and avoidant begin and how they progress through their relationship.
 It's an unhealthy, toxic cycle that encompasses a distressful 'push-pull dance' full of emotional highs mixed with many lows, where the Love Addict is on the chase and the Love Avoidant is on the run.